gmtiddia/working_memory_spiking_network/README.md

 # Requirements
 To run the model, the NEST version of [this repository](https://github.com/gmtiddia/nest-simulator-3.1) is required.
 It is derived from the [NEST 3.1 version](https://github.com/nest/nest-simulator/tree/3.1-develop), with the addition of the ``tsodyks3_synapse`` model, not present in the standard version of the library.
 For the installation instructions, follow [this guide](https://nest-simulator.readthedocs.io/en/v3.1/installation/linux_install.html).

 Additionally, to run the model and analyze the data, Python and additional packages are required.
-To produce the data of the aforementioned publication, the following software was used:
+To produce the data for the aforementioned publication, the following software was used:
 - Python 3.9.7
 - Pandas 1.3.3
 - Numpy 1.22.4